 Click the Project menu and select Show Project Directory in Explorer:

-Open the widgets folder in your project directory and paste your Mendix package file there.
+Open the widgets folder in your project directory and put your Mendix package file there.

 Open the Project menu and select Synchronize Project Directory to synchronize the changes in the project directory: